-- 16.6 If a student is dissatisfied with an assessment result, including an examination or final unit result, they may apply for a Formal Review by completing an Application for Formal Review of Results form and submitting it to Curtin College Reception or via the prescribed electronic method. - 16.7 Applications for Formal Reviews of assessment must be submitted within ten (10) working days of receiving feedback from the Informal Review of Result process or from receiving final results. - 16.8 The application must include an explanation as to why the student wishes to appeal the result.
-The application must include evidence of engaging in an Informal Review process with the Unit Coordinator. - 16.9 In cases where students have been unable to undertake an Informal Review of Results, a student must provide evidence that they have made a serious attempt to contact their relevant teacher or Unit Coordinator but were unable to do so.
-This must be supported with a printout of email or messages from the Curtin College student email account. - 16.10 The Formal Review will be determined by the Program Manager or nominee, who will provide the student with an outcome in writing via the student's Curtin College email within ten (10) working days of receipt of the Formal Review request. - 16.11 To avoid any conflict of interest, where the Program Manager (or nominee) has been responsible for the decision being appealed, they must nominate another senior staff member to review the appeal. - 16.12 Where the Program Manager has been involved in the original assessment in respect of which the appeal has been lodged, they will not be involved in determining the appeal. - 16.13 On receipt of a Formal Appeal of an assessment result, the Program Manager will request the Unit Coordinator to provide the following: - a) comments on the appeal including any information on discussions already conducted with the student; - b) a recommendation as to how the matter will be determined; - c) a copy of the assessed work that is subject to the appeal (if available); - d) details of the criteria used to assess the student's work; and - e) any other information relevant to the review. - 16.14 If the Program Manager (or nominee), believes there are sufficient grounds for further review of the mark awarded, they will arrange for the assessment in question to be remarked by a person or persons not previously involved in the assessment.
-Where possible, the re-marking will be conducted anonymously with the student identity not disclosed to the marker or markers.
+- 16.8 If a student is dissatisfied with the outcome of the Informal Review, they may request a Formal Review by completing an Application for Formal Review of Results form and submitting it to support@curtincollege.edu.au. - 16.9 Applications for Formal Reviews must be submitted within ten (10) working days of the Informal Review notification. - 16.10 The application must include an explanation as to why the student wishes the assessment to be formally reviewed.
+The application must include evidence of engaging in an Informal Review process with the Unit Coordinator.

-- 16.15 Where work is subject to re-marking, the following applies: - a) if the percentage mark awarded by the two markers differs by less than 10, the mark is determined by simply averaging the two marks; - b) if the percentage mark awarded by the two markers differs by 10 or more, both markers will be advised and asked to reach a consensus decision about the mark.
+- 16.11 In cases where students have been unable to undertake an Informal Review, a student must provide evidence that they have made a serious attempt to contact their relevant teacher or Unit Coordinator but were unable to do so. - 16.12 The Formal Review will be determined by the Program Manager (or nominee), who will provide the student with an outcome in writing via the student's Curtin College email within ten (10) working days of receipt of the Formal Review request. - 16.13 To avoid any conflict of interest, where the Program Manager (or nominee) has been responsible for the decision, they must nominate another senior staff member to conduct the Formal Review. - 16.14 On receipt of a Formal Review request, the Program Manager will ask the Unit Coordinator to provide the following: - a) comments on the review including any information on discussions already conducted with the student; - b) a recommendation as to how the matter will be determined; - c) a copy of the assessed work that is subject to the review (if available); - d) details of the criteria used to assess the student's work; and - e) any other information relevant to the review. - 16.15 If the Program Manager (or nominee), believes there are sufficient grounds for further review of the mark awarded, they will arrange for the assessment in question to be re-marked by a person or persons not previously involved in the assessment.
+Where possible, the re-marking will be conducted anonymously with the student identity not disclosed to the marker or markers. - 16.16 Where work is subject to re-marking, the following applies: - a) if the percentage mark awarded by the two markers differs by less than 10, the mark is determined by simply averaging the two marks; - b) if the percentage mark awarded by the two markers differs by 10 or more, both markers will be advised and asked to reach a consensus decision about the mark.
 Where a consensus can be reached this new mark will stand as the mark.
 If a consensus cannot be reached, a third marker will be appointed.
 In this case the mark will be the average of the two closest marks from the three markers; - c) where the marking is conducted by a group and consensus cannot be reached, a single marker will be used to remark the work.
 The marker's score will be used to substitute the mark from the group that is furthest from the median and the final mark will be the average of these marks; and - d) Where a student has raised valid concerns about possible bias in the original marking, the Program Manager (or nominee) may instead select two new markers to re-mark the work.
 In this case the mark will be the average of the two closest marks from the three markers.